openshift/microshift/docs/howto_load_balancer.md

-# Deploying a TCP Load Balancer for User Workloads
+# Deploying a TCP Load Balancer type of Service for User Workloads
-MicroShift does not currently offer an implementation of network load balancers ([Services of type LoadBalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer)).
-If load balancer facilities are required by user workloads, it is possible to deploy 3rd party load balancer services.
+MicroShift offers an built-in implementation of network load balancers ([Services of type LoadBalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer)).
+It will use the node IP as the ingress IP of the loadbalancer type of service.

-This document demonstates how to deploy the [MetalLB](https://metallb.universe.tf) service, which is a load balancer implementation for bare metal clusters.

 ## Create MicroShift Server
 Use the instructions in the [Install MicroShift on RHEL for Edge](./rhel4edge_iso.md) document to configure a virtual machine running MicroShift.